Amnesty-International-France/website/README.md

 ## Installation

+The first step is to create your database in mysql : `create database <name>;`.

-The first step is to change `.env` file to provide some information to the script for the creation of the WordPress environment.
+Then, you need to change `.env` file to provide some information to the script for the creation of the WordPress environment.
 You can create different env file like `.env.local`, `.env.dev`, ...

 The script takes one optional argument which is `--path`.
 It corresponds to the location where the environment will be created (default: current folder).